JWIG User Manual

 4. Generating responses

 Web methods typically produce XHTML output, which is sent to the client to be shown in a browser window.
 A key constituent of JWIG is the Xact XML transformation language.
-The following section provides a short introduction to Xact.
+This section provides a short introduction to Xact.

 Xact is a general tool for transforming XML data.
 We here focus on its capabilities for constructing XHTML documents dynamically.